exbotanical/vivisector/CONTRIBUTING.md

 This document outlines everything you need to know to contribute to *Vivisector*.

 ## Installation and Local Dev Setup
+Clone or fork the repository; you'll need several files that are not included in the NPM package.

 Run `npm install` to grab all the dev deps.
 The entire repo is configured for you and should work straight away.